lordbonin/itelective3-web/README.md

 ## Order System

-Order management starts when a customer places an order and ends once they receive their package or service.
-It allows a business to coordinate the entire fulfillment process — from order collection, inventory and delivery visibility to service availability.
-There are also a digital way to manage the lifecycle of an order.
-It tracks all the information and processes, including order entry, inventory management, fulfillment and after-sales service.
-An order system offers visibility to both the business and the buyer.
-Organizations can have near real-time insight into inventories and customers can check when an order will arrive.
-The workflow involved can differ based on a company’s needs, but a typical order management process includes different steps:
+The order system begins when customers place an order and ends when they receive their product.
+It enables a company to manage all aspects of order fulfillment, including order gathering, inventory management, delivery tracking, and service availability.
+An order's lifecycle can also be managed digitally.
+It records all data and operations, such as order entry, inventory control, order fulfillment, and post-sales support.
+The company and the customer have transparency, thanks to an order system.
+Customers can monitor the status of orders, and businesses can access almost real-time inventory information.
+Depending on a company's demands, the workflow can vary; however, a typical order system process consists of the following steps:

-* Placement
+* Placement of order by the customers

-	The customer places the order through an automated form.
+	The customer places the order.
 A sales team member checks the details and confirms the order.

 * Fulfillment

-	A warehouse employee confirms shipping details, generates an invoice and fulfills the order — pick, pack and ship.
+	The warehouse employee verifies the shipping information, creates an invoice, and completes the order—picking, packing, and shipping.

 * Inventory Management

-	Inventory levels are monitored as they fluctuate with the demands of the business.
+	Inventory levels are tracked because they change in response to business demands.